Animal Work

 Animal Assisted Therapy

 Animal Assisted Therapy encourages animal interaction (walking, petting etc) which evokes feelings of relaxation, happiness, laughter and stress release.
 It uses animals to help children and adults with mental health needs, physical or learning disabilities to achieve increased health, wellbeing and quality of life.
-Typically uses dogs but a wide range of small animals can be used including fish, reptiles, rabbits, ferrets etc. all of which are assessed by a trained professional for their suitability, behaviour and temperament.
-Animals kept on leads when required.
+Typically uses dogs but a wide range of small to medium sized animals (mammals, reptiles, amphibians, and birds) can be used all of which are assessed by a trained professional for their suitability, behaviour and temperament.
 Can also facilitate listening therapy.

 Animal Care (T2)